Astronomy and Astrophysics

 Master of Science (M.S.)

-1. Know/Think/Apply: Graduates will have demonstrated command of basic observational astronomy and astrophysics, including observing techniques, methods of data analysis, and common theoretical frameworks and techniques.
-This will include the ability to apply physics and mathematics knowledge to standard problems in astrophysics, as well as application of statistical principles to data analysis.
+1. KNOW: Graduates will demonstrate command of basic observational astronomy and astrophysics, including observing techniques, methods of data analysis, and common theoretical frameworks and techniques.

-3. Ethical Professional Conduct: Graduates will demonstrate working knowledge of the standards for ethical conduct in research through their professional behavior and work.
+5. PROFESSIONAL PRACTICE: Graduates will demonstrate working knowledge of the standards for ethical conduct in research through their professional behavior and work.

 Doctor of Philosophy (Ph.D.)

-2. Apply/Think/Create: Graduates will be able to carry out original research in theoretical astrophysics, observational astronomy, or laboratory astrophysics (including but not limited to instrumentation development).
-This entails identifying and evaluating the status of outstanding questions, developing strategies to answer them, and formulating hypotheses and testing them through one or more of the following means: calculations or simulations, model development, analysis of existing data, acquisition and analysis of new data, and design and/or construction of new instruments.
+2. APPLY/CREATE: Graduates will apply physics and mathematics knowledge to standard problems in astrophysics and statistical principles to data analysis.
+Graduates will create original research in theoretical astrophysics, observational astronomy, or laboratory astrophysics (including but not limited to, instrumentation development).
+This research entails identifying and evaluating the status of outstanding questions, developing strategies to answer them, and formulating hypotheses and testing them through one or more of the following means: calculations or simulations, model development, analysis of existing data, acquisition and analysis of new data, and design and/or construction of new instruments or methodology.

 Contact